-- The physical device name - The total amount, used amount, and available amount of disk space, in kilobytes - The mount point directory for that file system

-- 2. From the display, identify either one or two file systems that meet the following requirements: - A single file system with at least 1.2 GB of free disk space - Two or more file systems with at least 1.2 GB of free disk space in total - 3.
-Note the name of the mount point directory for each file system that you identified.
+- The physical device name - The total amount, used amount, and available amount of disk space - The mount point directory for that file system - 2.
+From the display, identify either one or two file systems that meet disk space requirements. - The file system that you identify can be a local file system, a cluster file system, or an NFS file system on a certified NAS device. - Note the name of the mount point directory for each file system that you identified.